Hairline Design for Different Face Shapes

 A well-designed oval-face hairline should look almost obvious in retrospect as though it had always been the only right line for that face.

-Round Faces: Creating Vertical Balance
+Hairline Design for Round Faces: Creating Vertical Structure

 Rounder faces tend to have softer contours and less obvious angularity.
 The width of the face is often more visually prominent, and the forehead may feel broader if the hairline has receded.